Coula: Description

 The plant is a source of minquartynoic acid, a rare fatty acid.

+Coula is a monotypic genus of trees native to tropical Africa, containing the sole species Coula edulis Baill.
+Currently placed in the family Olacaceae, recent genetic evidence suggests this family is paraphyletic, and that Coula and related genera should be transferred to a new family Strombosiaceae.

 Distribution and habitat

-The species is native to tropical western Africa from Sierra Leone to Angola.
-It is plentiful in the Democratic Republic of Congo, Nigeria and Sierra Leone.
+The species is native to tropical western Africa from Guinea to the Democratic Republic of the Congo.
+It is plentiful in the Democratic Republic of Congo, Nigeria, and Sierra Leone.

 It prefers tropical regions and is tolerant of light shade.
 It can be found in the top canopy of forest as well as the lower story and has no special soil requirements.

 Uses

 Every part of the tree is used in both raw and finished states.
 Its timber and nuts are used extensively.
 The bark is used locally to produce rinses or enemas for loin pains or kidney problems.
 The wood is used to make pilings for bridges and railway ties in addition to charcoal and standard construction.

 Nuts

 The nut is 50% fat of which 87% is oleic acid.
 The flavour is mild and is said to be between the flavour of hazelnuts and chestnuts.
 Used in a variety of ways it can be boiled, roasted and fermented before being eaten.
 The nuts can be used in recipes and mixed with meats.
 It is also a source of cooking oil and ground flour.
 The nut is a favoured food item of chimpanzees, though the tough shell necessitates the use of a rock as hammer to gain access to the kernel.